-1. Delete the question mark before "hours" and enter HOURS=2 there with the Insert > Calculation command.
+1. Delete the question mark before "hours" and enter the calculation HOURS=2 there (using the Insert > Calculation command).

 (This has the following result: Firstly, you have now assigned the variable HOURS a value of 2; secondly, you have caused the content of this variable (2) to appear in the text.)